Sage-Bionetworks/agora-data-tools/README.md

 *this refactoring of the /agoradatatools was influenced by the "Modern Config Driven ELT Framework for Building a Data Lake" talk given at the Data + AI Summit of 2021.

+## Trigger pipeline with gh-actions

+For the most part, it would be great if this pipeline can be triggered without installing the pipeline and setting up credentials locally.
+To support this, we have added support for gh-actions to trigger the workflow.
+The `test_config.yaml` will always be executed to ensure the pipeline runs smoothly, but the production release can be triggered by:

+1. Go to "Actions" Tab in this GitHub repository
+1. Click "production_release" on the left
+1. Click "Run workflow" (Beware, this will affect the production release!!!)

 ## Running the pipeline locally

 There are two configuration files:  ```test_config``` places the transformed datasets into Agora's testing data site,
 ```config.yaml``` places them in the live data site.
 Running the pipeline does not mean Agora will be updated.
 The files
 still need to be picked up by [agora-data-manager](https://github.com/Sage-Bionetworks/agora-data-manager/).
 Here are the [files](https://www.synapse.org/#!Synapse:syn11850457/files/) for Agora on Synapse.